EagleGenomics-cookbooks/QualiMap/README.md

 ## Platform:

-* Centos 6.5
+* Centos 6.6
-* RHEL 6.5
+* RHEL 6.6

 Notes
 =====
-The file is unzipped in /usr/local/qualimap_[VERSION] which contains the Qualimap executable.
+The file is unzipped in /usr/local/qualimap_[VERSION] which contains the QualiMap executable.
 A symbolic is created in /usr/local/bin to this file, which you can access as long as /usr/local/bin is in your PATH.